What is Trigeminal Neuralgia?

 The nerve may experience the pressure either due to an adjacent swollen blood vessel or a tumor present in the vicinity of the nerve.

-Another reason may be multiple sclerosis that causes damage to the myelin sheath.
+Another reason may be multiple sclerosis which causes damage to the myelin sheath.
 The myelin sheath is a protective layer that covers the nerves.

 Aging can be another reason responsible for increased chances of trigeminal neuralgia.

-As per the best neurosurgeons in India, the condition is more common in women than in men especially above the age of 50.
+As per the best neurosurgeons in India, the condition is more common in women than in men, especially those above the age of 50.